SebastianCallh/master-explorer/development-notes.md

 ### The state of widgets
 Widgets should probably return an data types of themselves with fields of dynamics/events/behaviours instead of doing the Widget + WidgetEvent with pattern matching that's currently in place.

 ### Empty examinations
 The examinations was parsed by scraping a "tbody" element while they appeared in a "table" element.
 Wonder if it has always been like this?
 Seems like the tests to not correspond to the markup being pulled from the URL.

+## It seems like TATA42 is not being selected when clicked.
+Other courses with the same amount of slots seem to work though.